mebusy/notes/dev_notes/AI_CS188_MDP.md

     - what the star means is  this is the value under optimal action.
  - ***The value (utility) of a q-state (s,a):***
     - Q<sup>\*</sup>(s,a) = expected utility starting out having taken action a from state s and (thereafter) acting optimally
-    - 每个 action 都有一个 Q-value
+    - Each action do have a Q-value
  - The optimal policy:
     - π<sup>\*</sup>(s) = optimal action from state s